apache/cassandra/src/java/org/apache/cassandra/db/tries/MemtableTrie.md

 ![graph](MemtableTrie.md.m1.svg)

 When it reaches the end of the path, it needs to attach the value.
-We don't support content in intermediate nodes, so we expect the matching trie node to either be `NONE` or a leaf node.
+Unless this is a prefix of an existing entry, the matching trie node will either be `NONE` or a leaf node.
 Here it's `NONE`, so we create a item in the content array, `contentArray[3]`, put the value in it, and thus form the leaf node `~3` (`0xFFFFFFFC`).
 The recursive process returns this to the previous step.